AC Online ranks URI No. 37 in nation for return on investment

-SOUTH KINGSTOWN – The University of Rhode Island has placed at No. 37 on the Affordable Colleges Online ranking of the top 50 colleges in the United States in terms of highest return on investment.
+THE UNIVERSITY OF RHODE ISLAND offers grads a $268,600 return on investment, according to a recent report by Affordable Colleges Online.
+The return, based on annual Payscale.com survey data, earned URI the No. 37 spot on the Affordable Colleges Online ranking of the top 50 colleges in the U.S. in terms of highest return on investment.

 Schools included on the Affordable Colleges Online ranking were four-year, degree-granting colleges and universities, both public and private, with full accreditation and in-state tuition totaling less than $40,000 for four years.
 Affordable Colleges Online calculated each school’s average 30-year net return on investment using annual Payscale.com survey data.